Antonio-Pops-Rojas/Antonio-Pops-Rs-Resume-Repo-CPP/README.md

 The .h files were given by the institution to the students as apart of the mini-project to the students.
 They are noted in each file.
 Entering a non-digit into the key WILL CRASH the application.
 The cipher only handles capitalized letters.
 Modifying the test message, or file without capital letters will yield unexpected results.
+Application.exe does not work on all OSs.
+If there is a compatibility, recompile the .cpp files with the .h files to recreate the application.